4meta5/notes/Economics/AStoryofEconDiscovery.md

 Clubs were groups that shared something valuable exclusively among their members -- swimming pools, golf courses, ski mountains, toll roads, trades associations, and so on.
 Club goods depended critically on *excludability* to make them work.
 The exclusion mechanism could be a guard, a gate, a fence, a ticket office, a checklist maintained by a greeter at a door -- anything that served to let member in and keep nonmembers out.
 Club theory was a way of identifying impure public goods and disentangling the relationship between their costs and the groups that consumed them.
 (281)

+The distinguishing thing about the club goods is that they "weren't used up" in consumption, Buchanan noted, at least not by any one individual.
+Many people could enjoy their benefit at the same time.
+But eventually, of course, their benefits *were* exhausted; the swimming pool became crowded.
+So now Musgrave changed the terminology, adding a distinction between rival goods and nonrival goods. **Nonrival goods** were those that were available to all and without mutual interference. **Rival goods** were those whose benefits were enjoyed by their purchasers.
+(282)

+An indivisibility, as we have seen, or its mathematical representation, a nonconvexity, arose anytime there was a fixed cost...the unique thing about knowledge was not so much its indivisibility but rather its nonrivalry.
+There was indeed something indivisible about a lighthouse or a recording or a software program.
+It didn't exist until it was built or made or turned on, and doing that inevitably entailed a fixed cost.
+Once created, however, a nonrival good could be copied endlessly at almost no cost and used over and over again, without being "used up."
+Many people could possess it precisely because it was nonrival.
+(285)

+**Important Chart on 286**
+* degree of excludability
+* rival vs nonrival goods
+* examples: 0% excludability and nonrival => basic research and development; 100% excludability and rival => human capital (e.g. memorized commands for storing software)
+> consider some conceptual frameworks for determining the elasticity of supply and demand for rival and nonrival goods dependent upon the degree of excludability

 ## Overarching Trends

 [wrt "Endogenous Technological Change"] The first paragraph contained a sentence that was intially more puzzling than not: "The distinguishing feature of ... technology as input is that it is neither a conventional good nor a public good; it is a nonrival, partially excludable good..." (xvi)